wailu/react-suspense-sync/README.md

 ## Background

 For a deep dive into the topic, you can refer to this [discussion](https://github.com/reactwg/react-18/discussions/37).
-The following is a brief introduction to the technology/technique.
+The following is only a brief introduction.

 Server-side rendering (SSR) allows you to generate HTML from React components on the server, to be sent to the client.
 In React, SSR always happens in several steps: